hsuwanying/music-streaming-analytic/README.md

  - artist_id: identifiant of the artist of the song
  - is_listened: 1 refers a track was listened, 0 otherwise

+# Data Analysis
+The process consists three steps: data prepreocessing, feature engineering and data exploration with graphical analysis

+## Preprocessing
 After the data exploration, we’ve found three main issues in the train dataset:
 1. There 17 entries of released_date is 30000101, which cannot be recognized with the time format
 2. 29,779 data entries where ts_listen is greater than released_date
 3. There are 2 records where ts_listen is earlier than the time when Deezer was founded (in 2006)

+## Feature engineering
 To better understand user preferences, behaviors and listening patterns, a series of feature engineering was conducted.

-Time-related features such as year, month, day, weekday, is_weekend, hour, minutes and seconds were derived from ‘ts_listen’, which indicates the time a user starts to listen to a track.
+ - **Time-related features**: such as year, month, day, weekday, is_weekend, hour, minutes and seconds were derived from `ts_listen`, which indicates the time a user starts to listen to a track.
 After that, season and sessions were derived from month and hour, and ladled with four seasons and six different time sessions.
-Last, user listening patterns including ‘listen_diff’, ‘listen_percent’,  ‘time_gap’,  ‘listen_start’,  ‘listen_end’ were created by aggregating ‘user_id’, ‘ts_listen’,  ‘user_age’,  ‘media_duration’ and ‘media_id’.
+ - **User-related features**: user behaviour and listening patterns are created by aggregating `user_id`, `ts_listen`,  `user_age`,  `media_duration` and `media_id`.
+  - `listen_diff: User listen music duration
+  - `listen_percent`: the percentage of a song is listened
+  - `time_gap`: the gap before the next listen sesstion
+  - `listen_start`: the time a user start to listen music
+  - `listen_end`: the time a user stop to listen music

 More detail can be seen in [Deezer data analysis result](https://github.com/hsuwanying/music-streaming-analytic/blob/main/deezer_dataanalysis_result.ipynb)file.

-# Data Analysis
 ## User preference analysis
 Time is an essential factor which shifts users perderence from time to time.
 In Figure 2, user listening time in session, we found that users started listening to music in the morning, reached the peak in the afternoon, and then dropped in the evening.
 Figure 3 gives more detail about the variety of number of users changes hourly-based.
 Key findings are summarized as following: